Sony Ericsson K810i

-The Sony Ericsson K810i Cyber-shot is a dual-mode UMTS phone with a 3.2 Megapixel camera with autofocus and 16x digital zoom.
+The Sony Ericsson K810i is a dual-mode UMTS phone with a 3.2 Megapixel camera with autofocus and 16x digital zoom.
 It has the full range of mobile entertainment and business features including video telephony, Memory Stick Micro removable storage (up to 8 GB available), picture blogging, full HTML browser, RSS feed support, and music and video players.
 It is a later iteration of the Sony Ericsson K800i, and both phones have since been succeeded by the Sony Ericsson K850i.

 Overview

 The 17 mm thin 3G K810i has a 240x320 pixels, QVGA, 262,144 colour display and supports Sony Ericsson Java Platform 7 (JP-7) with a range of JSRs, including Advanced Multimedia Supplements (JSR 234) for enhanced camera and image handling.
 Mobile Java 3D gaming is supplemented with A/B gaming buttons for landscape mode gaming.
 K810i is designed after Sony Ericsson K800i, with many similarities with the latter.
 It is succeeded by Sony Ericsson K850i, the last of the K series phones.
 K810i is available in 3 colours: Noble Blue, Pulse Red, Golden Ivory.